Transistor4aCPU/gpu-passthrough-script/README.md

 Troubleshooting notes:

-You can't use your initialising GPU for passthrough.
+You can't use the initialising GPU for passthrough.

 You need at least 2 graphics cards.